tryscer/flock/flock-music.md

 The tent is the largest thing on the fairground, a big balloon in stripes of red and white, radiating sunlight, its flaps raised to welcome patrons.
 Inside, it looks cool and dark, and rows and rows of seats are already filling with teenagers and families.
 ​	“Hey you white kids\!”
-​	The policeman stands at the rear of the tent, just behind the last row, in matching khaki shirts and pants and an oversized straw campaign hat.
+​	The policeman stands at the rear of the tent, just behind the last row, in matching khaki shirt and pants and an oversized straw campaign hat.
 He has a wooden baton stuffed in his leather belt.
 On his shoulder there’s a patch that reads “Sic Semper Tyrranis.”
 ​	“Hey you white kids!
 Come over here!”
  ​	We do.
 ​	“What are you kids doing here today?”